Exclusive: Pompeo to urge stock exchanges globally to tighten rules for Chinese companies

-WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo is set warn American investors on Thursday against ‘fraudulent’ accounting practices of China-based companies, and suggest the Nasdaq’s recent decision to tighten listing rules for such players should be a model for all other exchanges around the world.
+WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo is set warn American investors on Thursday against ‘fraudulent’ accounting practices of China-based companies and will suggest the Nasdaq’s recent decision to tighten listing rules for such players should be a model for all other exchanges around the world.

-His remarks on the issue, expected to be delivered at a press briefing later on Thursday and reviewed by Reuters, illustrate the Trump administration’s desire to make it harder for some Chinese companies to trade on exchanges outside of China.
+His remarks on the issue, expected to be delivered later on Thursday and reviewed by Reuters, illustrate the Trump administration’s desire to make it harder for some Chinese companies to trade on exchanges outside of China.

 It also represents the latest flashpoint in the relationship between Washington and Beijing at a time of escalating tensions between the world’s two largest economies over trade, the handling of the coronavirus pandemic as well as a spat over Hong Kong.